Emergency rental assistance.

 Application process for emergency rent help programs

 It varies by agency and program.
-When you are faced with imminent eviction, then you need to call for emergency rent help right away.
-The non-profits or government social service offices will almost always have an application process in place.
+When you are faced with imminent eviction, then you need to call as soon as possible for emergency rent help right away.
+The non-profits or government social service offices will almost always have an in person or online application process in place.
 Some offer emergency funds to pay rent today, or in a day or two, others take more time to approve and disburse funds.
 This will generally require proof of income, identifications and details on your hardship, copies of a lease, and they may also require additional information from applicants.
 Do not wait until you miss rental payments or are faced with imminent eviction, as by then it is probably too late.

 Most programs have very limited funding available to them.
 Any financial aid available is usually for people who are faced with an unexpected emergency and who would otherwise be able to pay their rent on time if not for the crisis.
 When applying for temporary rental assistance also be prepared to prove your hardship and have all of your documentation in order.
 Applicants may be required to participate in ongoing case management or self-sufficiency type programs.